edriso/iomeh/README.md

-# IOMeW - I Owe Me Wellness
+# IOMeH - I Owe Me Health

-> **Your Global Wellness Rank — Shaped by Your Daily Habits.**
+> **Your Global Health Rank — Shaped by Your Daily Habits.**

-A global wellness tracking and ranking platform that gamifies your wellness journey.
+A global health tracking and ranking platform that gamifies your health journey.
 Track workouts, nutrition, sleep, and mindfulness activities while competing on seasonal leaderboards.
-Think of it as a sports organization, but for your wellness.
+Think of it as a sports organization, but for your health.

 ---

 ## ✨ Key Features

-- 🏋️ **45+ Activities** — Track across 4 categories: Workout, Nutrition, Wellness, Mindfulness
+- 🏋️ **Many Activities** — Track across 4 categories: Workout, Nutrition, Wellness, Mindfulness
 - 🏆 **Global Rankings** — Compete on daily, seasonal (Q1-Q4), and annual leaderboards
 - 🎮 **Smart Points** — Earn 10-50 points per activity based on MET values and health impact
 - 🔥 **Streak Multipliers** — Build daily streaks to multiply points up to 5.0×